-The constitution must changed accordingly, more than not because the constitution may be understood as permitting the taking of life in cases of arrest, escape, riot, insurrection, mutiny and to prevent the criminal offences (article 2.2).
-The use of force, preferably of nonkilling, non-maiming and non-violent force is to be avoided or highly limited in all circumstances.
-Instead of being permitted and an exception to the right life, in all occurring cases, it should be the subject of a strict independent control.
-The constitution of Dominica is too wide, sending a wrong message about the imperative protection of life and of the right to life, by all, allowing instead for exceptions to its protection.
+Worse, the constitution largely permits the taking of life in cases of arrest, escape, riot, insurrection, mutiny and to prevent the criminal offences (article 2)12.
+The use of force, preferably of nonkilling, non-maiming and non-violent force, is to be avoided or highly limited in all circumstances.
+Instead of being permitted and an exception to the right life, in all occurring cases, it should be restricted and subject to a strict totally independent control.
+The constitution of Grenada is too wide, sending a wrong message about the imperative protection of life and of the right to life, by all.